One Day’s Wages’ Emergency Relief fund is ongoing and able to quickly and appropriately respond to the many crises around the world.

 When a national or global crisis strikes, communities with high rates of poverty are particularly vulnerable due to a lack of resources and infrastructure.
 One Day’s Wages has created an emergency relief fund to be able to quickly and appropriately respond to crisis situations such as natural disasters, conflicts, epidemics or pandemics, food insecurity, and drought.

-ODW is committing $100,000 towards this fund, and now we are inviting you to join us however you can.
-Make a donation, give your one day’s wages, start a fundraising campaign, or encourage your company or church to join.
-Together, let’s commit to ensuring that communities have access to clean water so that they may wash their hands and maintain other hygiene practices to prevent the spread of the virus.
-Let’s make quality healthcare accessible and ensure hospitals are equipped.
-Let’s make financial resources available so that families don’t have to worry about treating their loved ones.
+Make a donation, give your one day’s wages, or start a fundraising campaign.
+If you’re a company or church that wants to collaborate, contact us.
+Together, let’s make quality healthcare accessible and ensure hospitals are equipped.
+Let’s make financial resources available so that families don’t have to worry when they’re forced to leave their homes.
 Let’s not forget our own capacity to make change for the common good.